[Tokyo] Meiji Shrine has the highest number of New Year's visitors in Japan

 One of Japan's most famous tourist destinations

-Meiji Shrine, located in Shibuya Ward, Tokyo, is famous as a power spot and is one of Tokyo's famous tourist destinations, with a vast site full of greenery and many worshipers visiting from far away.
+Meiji Shrine, located in Shibuya Ward, Tokyo, is famous as a power spot, with its vast grounds filled with greenery and attracting many worshippers from far and wide, making it one of Tokyo's most famous tourist destinations

 Photo by Wei-Te Wong – Meiji Shrine (2014) / Size-adapted.

-Located at the intersection of the Minami-sando and the Kita-Sando, the large torii gate is the symbol of Meiji Shrine and boasts the largest wooden torii gate in Japan.
-When you go to shrines, you will see sake barrels being dedicated, and Meiji Shrine has dedicated wine barrels, and you can enjoy the modern scenery that can only be seen here.
-In addition, the garden is filled with greenery, and in June, blue, purple, and white irises are in full bloom, creating a wonderful sight.
+Located where the south and north approach paths meet, the large torii gate, which can be said to be the symbol of Meiji Shrine, is the largest wooden torii gate in Japan.
+When you visit shrines, you will often see sake barrels offered as offerings, but at Meiji Shrine, wine barrels are offered, allowing you to enjoy a modern landscape that can only be seen here.
+In addition, the Imperial Gardens, which are filled with greenery, are filled with blue, purple, and white irises that bloom in June, creating a beautiful sight

-The Chinju-no-Mori is known as the Meiji Shrine Forest, and is home to animals and insects that are no longer seen in Tokyo, making it an oasis in the big city.
-There is a couple's camphor tree in the precincts of Meiji Shrine, and it is said that if you worship from in front of this couple's camphor tree towards the worship hall, you will receive blessings for marriage and marital harmony.
-In addition, the Omikuji, which are said to be the great spirit of Meiji Shrine, are not meant to predict good or bad fortune, but rather contain lessons that will guide your life.
-The good-luck tree bell kodama, which is a lucky charm made from wood cut down during the maintenance of the shrine's sacred forest, is said to have the power to bring good luck.
+The shrine forest, known as the Meiji Shrine Forest, is home to animals and insects no longer found in Tokyo, making it an oasis in the big city.
+Within the grounds of Meiji Shrine, there are a pair of camphor trees, and it is said that praying in front of these trees towards the main hall will bring you good luck in finding a partner and enjoying marital harmony.
+The omikuji fortune slips, which are said to be the great heart of Meiji Shrine, are not meant to tell good or bad fortune, but rather contain lessons that can serve as guidelines for life.
+Furthermore, the lucky wooden bell kodama, a charm made from wood cut down during the maintenance of the shrine forest, is said to have the power to bring good fortune

-There is also an open cafe on the approach to Meiji Shrine where you can relax after visiting the shrine.
-At Meiji Shrine, a large spring festival is held every year from the end of April to the beginning of May.
-During the festival period, various traditional performing arts such as Bugaku, Noh, and Kyogen are performed, so you can experience traditional Japanese culture.
+There is also an open cafe on the approach to Meiji Shrine where you can relax and take a break after praying.
+Meiji Shrine holds its annual Spring Festival from the end of April to early May.
+During the festival, various traditional performing arts such as Bugaku, Noh, and Kyogen are performed, allowing you to experience traditional Japanese culture

 INFORMATION